belindal/discrete-active-learning-coref/README.md

 ## References
-To cite our paper or code, please use
+To cite our paper or code, please cite:
 ```
 TODO
 ```